Skip to content

 • description = short "where we are now"

-• instructions = what player should do next
+• instructions = what player and AI should do next

 4) Add one transition first